Investing is as “Simple as That”

 Buy stocks when you have the money.
 It is as simple as that.

 Buy through the good times and primarily through the bad.
-It is just what you do when you earn an income during your life when you have the money to do so, buy stocks.
+It is just what you do when you earn an income and have the money to buy stocks.

 You buy stocks when you have the money because you have confidence in the future.
 Yes, the end is coming and will happen.
 Eventually, the sun will explode.
 Meanwhile, buy stocks when you have the money.

-But even more importantly, we know recessions and depressions are just a matter of time.
-They are a normal part of market cycles.
+But even more importantly, we know recessions and depressions are a matter of time and are normal parts of market cycles.

 Buying stocks when you have the money is necessary for investing because, at some point, you have to have faith that there is a future worth living.